 To be able to trek you should stay for one or two nights in Santa Ana, the city just 2 hours away from San Salvador.
-But I understand that you may not have few days.
+But I understand that you may not have few spare days.
 The quick option, in that case, is to get a tour from San Salvador, so you will be able to do it in one day.
-But if you have a time, you need to get to Santa Ana.
+However, if you have a time, you need to get to Santa Ana.
 You can catch a coach from main bus station in the capitol.
 Ticket can be purchased in the bus.
-As far as I remember, it costed me around 1$.
+As far as I remember, it cost me around 1$.
 I forgot to add that US dollar is an official currency in Salvador.
-Once you are in Santa Ana, you have to stay somewhere overnight, as there is only one bus that goes there in the morning, and the return one comes at 4 in the afternoon.
-Not a problem at all, lucky you, Santa Ana is a very touristic place.
-There are loads of hotels and hostels around, mostly located by the main square that is full of markets, mercados, street food stands and restaurants.
+Once you are in Santa Ana, you have to stay somewhere overnight, as there is only one bus that goes to the volcano side in the morning, and the return one comes at 4 in the afternoon.
+Not a problem at all, lucky you, this lovely town is a very touristic place.
+There are loads of hotels and hostels around, and mostly located by the main square that is full of markets, mercados, street food stands and restaurants.
 Anyway, coming back to our trip…the morning bus leaves around 7.40-8.00 am, but please check the timetable for the current time.
 The bus number is 248, with directions to Cerro Verde National Park, from La Vencedora terminal.
 Ticket is very cheap again (around 1$), and the bus will take you right to the entrance of the park, where you will have to pay to enter.
 So basically, you will arrive early, around 9.40-10.00.
 The entrance fee of 3$ is for the base camp area where you will wait, but you can buy a coffee and a small snack around while waiting.
 I was there alone, so a bit concerned that I will be trekking with no other tourists, but one big bus arrived just 15 minutes before 11.00 with other travelers.
 It was an organized trip.
-Once we paid, we were able to start.
+Once we paid (just 1$ to the guide), we were able to start.
 There is only one trekking session per day, and it starts at 11.00, so you will have to wait.
-But please be aware that it`s worth it, as you will be able to look around.
+But please be aware that it`s actually worth it, as you will be able to look around.
 You cant hike the volcano on your own anyway, you have no choice.
-Your safety is the reason for that, as you have to be assisted by the guide and one, or two, police man that will guard you right up to the caldera and the whole way back from the top.
+Your safety is the reason for that, as you have to be assisted by the guide and one or two police man that will guard you right up to the caldera and the whole way back from the top.
 I’ve heard that it is because of the previous robberies that occurred in the park.
 I can believe that, as Salvador is one of the most dangerous countries in the world.
 The climb is relatively easy, but remember to take a warm clothes that can withstand the wind.
 Its not so warm at the top.
 Please take snacks with you, as most of the stands with food are closed in the morning.
 Also the little restaurant in the base camp will be open around lunch time, so you can have a hot meal, but once you are back.
 Take loads of water, as hiking will take 2 hours each way.
 Have at least 2 liters, as you will sweat a lot, so better not to get dehydrated.
 Its not so difficult at the beginning.
 You’re are just walking trough the forest.
 You will be stopping at some view points to get some photos and to have a little rest, but not so often.
 The difficult bit starts after some time.
 I would say last hour is most difficult.

 So why do I say its better to do it by yourself?